DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 Combined with high-quality content marketing, such keyword targeting drives new traffic to your website and increases your patient conversion rate.

-DoctorLogic is a marketing agency that offers both SEO and [content marketing services](https://doctorlogic.com/growth-accelerators/healthcare-content-marketing) while leveraging the latest technology to help medical practices outpace the competition.
+DoctorLogic is a marketing agency that offers SEO and [content marketing services](https://doctorlogic.com/growth-accelerators/healthcare-content-marketing) while leveraging the latest technology to help medical practices outpace the competition.

 ## **How much should you spend to grow your medical practice?**